Tam2110097/motorbike-rental/MotorbikeRentalWebApp/GPS_TRACKING_SYSTEM.md

 - Simulates realistic movement patterns with speed and heading changes
 - Updates location every 5 seconds
 - Real-time updates via Socket.IO
+- **Only works with rented motorbikes**

 ### 📍 Location Tracking
 - Stores GPS coordinates, speed, heading, and timestamp
 - Maintains location history for each motorbike
 - Real-time location updates to connected clients
+- **Only saves location data for rented motorbikes**

 ### 🎮 Manual Controls
 - Start/stop GPS simulation for individual motorbikes
 - Start/stop GPS simulation for all rented motorbikes
 - Monitor simulation status and active simulations
+- **Get and save location data only from rented motorbikes**

+### 🔒 Security & Efficiency
+- **No location data is saved when there are no rented motorbikes**
+- **Only rented motorbikes can have their location tracked**
+- Automatic cleanup when motorbikes are no longer rented
+- Efficient resource usage by only tracking active rentals

 ## System Architecture